-All applicants wishing to enroll at Eastern as a Music Major must complete the following:
+All applicants wishing to enroll as a Music Major at Eastern should complete the following:

-3. Complete a performance hearing and an in-person informational interview for members of the Music Program faculty:
+- Complete a in-person audition or interview with members of the Music Program faculty:

 Please come prepared with two selections or movements in contrasting styles.
 Although there is no assigned repertoire list, please choose selections that demonstrate your ability to accurately perform basic fundamentals associated with one’s instrument or voice such as clear and focused tone quality, an understanding of the interpretation of musical line, accurate rhythm and good intonation.
-If you are unsure of your abilities or uncertain about how to correctly prepare, please contact us at firstname.lastname@example.org for guidance and assistance.
+If you are unsure of your abilities or uncertain about how to properly prepare, please contact us at firstname.lastname@example.org for guidance..
+We are happy to help!

 Can I audition for the Music Program and then apply for admission to Eastern?
 No. You must be a fully admitted student and have official documentation of your admission from the Eastern Connecticut State University Office of Admissions before scheduling and performing an audition for the Music Program faculty.

-Is there specific repertoire or technique such as scales required for my audition?
+Is there specific repertoire or technique such as scales or excerpts that are required for my audition?
 No. Please come prepared with two selections in contrasting styles that demonstrate your level of proficiency on your instrument.
-We suggest that you choose repertoire that show your level of achievement and highlight the range of your abilities.
-If you are unsure of your abilities or uncertain about how to correctly prepare, please contact us at email@example.com for guidance and assistance.
+We suggest that you choose repertoire that shows your level of achievement and highlights the range of your abilities.
+If you are unsure of your abilities or uncertain about how to correctly prepare, please contact us at email@example.com guidance and assistance.

 Is there a keyboard proficiency requirement as part of the audition process?
 No. Students who become Music Majors are required to demonstrate a level of keyboard proficiency prior to graduation.
-For a list of required skills, click here.
+A list of required skills.
 If you feel that you have sufficient background to pass the exam based on previous study, you can request to take the exam on the day of your audition.
 Contact firstname.lastname@example.org for more information.

-I see that you offer concentrations in Music Theory/Electronic Music/Composition and Global Perspectives in Music History and Criticism.
-Do I still need to do a voice or instrumental audition if I’m interested in one of these programs?
-Yes.
+I see that you offer concentrations in Performance and Musicology.
+Do I still need to do a voice or instrumental audition if I’m interested in the Musicology concentration?
+Yes!
 As all Music Majors are required to participate in a large ensemble, you need to be able to demonstrate your musicianship skills and abilities to contribute to the vocal and instrumental ensembles.
 If you are unsure of your abilities or uncertain about how to correctly prepare, please contact us at email@example.com for guidance and assistance.

-I want to Minor in Music/My major requires me to have a minor.
+I want to Minor in Music, do I need to audition?
 Although there is no audition for the Music Minor, please note there is a large ensemble requirement in the Music Minor, therefore those wishing to minor in music need to demonstrate musicianship skills and abilities on an instrument or voice.
 Please see the audition information regarding the Music Major as the music courses are the same curriculum.
 If you are unsure of your abilities, please contact us at firstname.lastname@example.org for guidance and assistance.